-PSY 260 Psychology of Personality (3)
+PSY 260 Psychology of Personality (3) KCC AA/DS and KCC AS/SS

-Prerequisite(s): PSY 100; and qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82 or qualification for a higher-level mathematics course.
+Prerequisite(s): A grade of "C" or higher in PSY 100; and qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82 or qualification for a higher-level mathematics course.

-PSY 260 is a survey of major theoretical approaches to the scientific study of personality.
+PSY 260 surveys major theoretical approaches to the scientific study of personality.
 Topics include development, assessment, change, and cultural-social determinants.
 Current research issues are emphasized.